tripabhi/music-theory/README.md

 # music-theory

-A fun project to visualize Music Theory concepts.
+The only reason this project exists is because I wanted to review some music theory concepts without having to google them every time.
 The project is currently implemented as a CLI that simply prints out the chord or scale that the user requests.
-However, we plan to build either a website or mobile application that would allow users to better interact and learn the concepts.
+As I learn more concepts in music theory, I will implement them in the CLI as well for lookup.

 ## Usage